0m3gaC0d3/jwt-rest-api-skeleton/README.md

 (Check out the [Slim Documentation](http://www.slimframework.com/docs/v4/objects/routing.html) the see all possibilities).
 * `methods`: Next you can provide one or more HTTP-Methods to listen to.
 Other methods calling this endpoint resulting in 400 errors.
 * `action`: This is the actual implementation of your action class.
 Simple enter the FQCN of your action.
 * `middlewares`: Here you can provide middlewares to extend the request behavior.
 To protect your route with JWT, add the following middle ware: `OmegaCode\JwtSecuredApiCore\Middleware\JsonWebTokenMiddleware`.
 There are also middlewares for caching HTML or JSON responses (`OmegaCode\JwtSecuredApiCore\Middleware\CacheableJSONMiddleware` and `OmegaCode\JwtSecuredApiCore\Middleware\CacheableHTMLMiddleware`.

 ### Create an action

-The action class is used to handle the request to a single route.
+To handle the request and business logic of a single route we use so called actions.

 An action can look like this:
 ````php